 Buhari Appoints Umar-Sadiq as NSIA MD

-President Muhammadu Buhari has approved the appointment of Aminu Umar-Sadiq as the new Managing Director/Chief Executive Officer (CEO) of the Nigeria Sovereign Investment Authority (NSIA), operators of the nation’s Sovereign Wealth Fund (SWF).
+Meanwhile, Buhari has approved the appointment of Aminu Umar-Sadiq as the new Managing Director/Chief Executive Officer of the Nigeria Sovereign Investment Authority (NSIA).

-Also approved, is the appointment of two new executive directors, Mr. Kolawole Owodunni, and Mrs. Bisi Makoju.
+Also, approved was the appointment of two new executive directors, Mr. Kolawole Owodunni, and Mrs. Bisi Makoju

 Orji was appointed on October 2, 2012.

-Appointed alongside Umar-Sadiq, as Executive Directors are Mr. Kolawole Owodunni, and Mrs. Bisi Makoju, Executive Director, all of the NSIA.
+Appointed alongside Aminu Umar-Sadiq, as Executive Directors were Mr. Kolawole Owodunni, and Mrs. Bisi Makoju, Executive Director, all of the NSIA.

-He holds Bachelor’s and Master’s degrees in Engineering Sciences from the University of Oxford (Saint John’s College), Oxford, United Kingdom (UK), and is an Archbishop Tutu Leadership Fellow (ATLF), as well as Mandela Washington Fellowship (MWF) awards holder.
+He holds a Bachelor’s and Master’s degrees in Engineering Sciences from the University of Oxford (Saint John’s College), Oxford, United Kingdom (UK), and is an Archbishop Tutu Leadership Fellow (ATLF) as well as Mandela Washington Fellowship (MWF).

 He also proceeded to infrastructure-focused private equity at Denham Capital Management, all in the United Kingdom.